Delivery time approx 2-4 workdays

 - Viognier

-Simonsig Wine Estate is strongly linked to the history of winemaking in South Africa.
-The roots of this wine estate go back to 1688, when Jacques Malan, a Huguenot from the south of France, arrived in the Cape and helped to found South African viticulture.
-Finally, in the 1950s, Frans Malan established his Simonsig ("Simons View") vineyard at the foot of Simonsberg.
+The Simonsig Wine Estate is closely linked to the history of viticulture in South Africa.
+The roots of this winery date back to 1688, when Jacques Malan, a South French Huguenot, arrived at the Cape and co-founded South African wine production.
+In the 1950s, Frans Malan established the Simonsig winery ("Simons View") at the foot of the Simonsberg.

-Frans Malan was the first winemaker in South Africa to plant Chardonnay and in 1971 produced the country's first "Champagne" (Kaapse Vonkel) using the Champenoise method and is one of the founders of the Stellenbosch Wineroute.
-Quite early, he also began new blends of Pinotage and international grape varieties.
+Frans Malan was the first winemaker in South Africa to plant Chardonnay and produced the country's first "Champagne" (Kaapse Vonkel) in 1971 using the méthode Champenoise, and he is among the pioneers of the Stellenbosch Wine Route.
+He also began blending Pinotage with international grape varieties relatively early.

-In the meantime, the 210 ha Simonsig winery is managed by his three sons and is hereby one of the best known and most awarded wineries in the Cape.
-Thus, in the last 10 years, no one has received more medals at the most important national tasting competition Veritas than Simonsig.
+Today, the 210 ha Simonsig estate is managed by his three sons, making it one of the most renowned and awarded wineries at the Cape.
+In the past 10 years, no one has won more medals at the most important national tasting competition Veritas than Simonsig.

-A decisive contribution to this has been made for several years Debbie Thompson, oenologist from Namibia.
-Thanks to the knowledge and inspiration of her mentor Johann Malan, she was able to win the title of "Woman Winemaker of the year" in 2005.
+Since a few years, Debbie Thompson, an oenologist from Namibia, has made a significant contribution to this success.
+Thanks to the knowledge and inspiration of her mentor Johann Malan, she won the title “Woman Winemaker of the Year” in 2005.

 More information about Simonsig